fieldraccoon/Stegosolver/README.md

 # Stegosolver
-A tool that auto solves your awful step challenges
+A tool that auto solves your awful stego challenges

 run install.sh script and then run the file like so: